Group Channel and Services

 Our functional forums are the Technology, Information and Process (TIP), Operations, Finance, and Human Resources Forums.
 These focus on the management of skills and the procurement of resources and services required to support key Group-wide activities.

 The Shared Services teams provide services to the Divisions that can be provided more efficiently as a group than Divisions can source individually.
 These services are requested by the Channel forums and are ultimately accountable to these forums for their performance.
-These services must respond to divisional needs and be of higher value – measured as quality, cost and benefit – than can be sourced externally or generated inside the Division.
+These services respond to divisional needs and are of higher value – measured as quality, cost and benefit – than can be sourced externally or generated inside the Division.
 A Shared Services team’s relationship with the Divisions is one of a service provider that must strive for excellence and become the best among competitors.
-The Divisions are their customers and their reason for existing.

 Shared Services currently includes: Supplier Liaison and Administration; International Commerce; Employee Benefits and Shared Private Label management.